 After you’ve examined the cap the next important identification step is to slice the mushroom lengthwise.
 A true morel will be hollow inside from the tip of the cap to the bottom of the stem.

-I took the picture to the below, note how the inside is hollow and how the cap is attached directly to the stem.
+In the picture below, note how the inside is hollow and how the cap is attached directly to the stem.

 Other Identification Hints